savirsuda/savirsuda.github.io/_posts/2021-5-28-Github-The-Goldmine-for-P1s-and-P2s-Sensitive-Information-Exposure-via-Github-by-a-Company-Employee.md

 ```

 I got excited and a little bit out of control because it took me a lot of time to find this.
 I navigated to [https://cpanel.subdomain.target.com:2083](http://localhost) and to my disappointment, the port was closed :(

-I went back to the file and saw that at the name of the file contained "test" in it and at the end of the file, the developer had commented out "Test Data".
+I went back to the file and saw that the name of the file contained "test" in it and at the end of the file, the developer had commented out "Test Data".
 This led to frustration and I ended up closing my PC and watching Netflix.

 ** Back on the Grind**